 After login, the tool displays the Buildings page with a view of buildings that have been entered, listed in tables for each of the available tools in Asset Score.
 New users logging in for the first time initially will see a Welcome page with instructions, and a blank work space after selecting Audit Template.

-1. Click the Audit Reporting button to create an audit data report file in the Audit Template.
+1. Click the Add Audit Report button to create an audit data report file in the Audit Template.

 3. Enter the Building Name, Report Type, Year Completed, Gross Floor Area, and Location as defined below: